aptos-labs/developer-docs/docs/tools/aptos-cli/use-cli/use-aptos-ledger.md

 ## Blind Signing

 Before you begin, make sure you have `Blind Signing` enabled on your Ledger device.
-Otherwise you will not be able to sign transactions.
+Otherwise, you will not be able to sign transactions.
-`Blind Signing` - confirming a smart contract interaction you can’t verify through a human readable language.
+`Blind Signing` - confirming a smart contract interaction you can’t verify through a human-readable language.

 ## Create a new Ledger profile